 Benton’s Old Fashioned

-Another of The Market Place’s signature dishes, we love the slightly-fatty pork in this dish with the fresh and crisp pea succotash topped with crunchy peanuts.
+Another of The Market Place’s signature dishes, we love the slightly-fatty steak in this dish with the fresh tomato coulis, roasted summer vegetables, and sauce verte.

 Reservations are recommended at The Market Place and a virtual necessity on Saturday nights.